sho-kawano/sho-kawano.github.io/_posts/2024-04-22-meditation-resources-updated.md

 Personally, I found that extended meditation retreats significantly deepened my practice.
 All of the things that provide unnecessary friction in your mind may be withstood in a 10 min meditation session.
 But when you're meditating for multiple days intensively, you will have to confront them.
 Meditation teacher Steve Armstrong used an analogy like "A daily practice is like wiping the kitchen counter and a retreat is a deep clean".
 It can be an intense experience but life changing.

+For your first retreat, I recommend retreats that are 5 days or longer.

 [Look here for a guide to retreat centers](https://www.pathofsincerity.com/vipassana-meditation-retreat-oregon-united-states-asia-insight/)

 If you want something shorter, many meditation teachers and centers offer day-long retreats to help you dive deeper into practice.